nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 My research broadly explores:

 1) **Neuro-affectitve circuitry preserved across species, and parental modulation of fear.** These circuits have a great translational capacity, both from animal models to basic human research, and from basic to clinical human research.
-Focusing on neuro-affectitve circuitry and structure can help us understand the effects of trauma, and the role of parents, in the development of anxiety and trauma-related disorders.
+Focusing on neuro-affectitve circuitry and structure can help us understand the effects of trauma, in the development of anxiety and trauma-related disorders.

 2) **How dimensions of adversity differentially impact brain and behavioral development.** Studying the impact early adversity on neural development with a dimensional lense has the capacity to ellucidate pathways to be targetted through learning interventions (e.g., cognitive training, cognitive reappraisal, and discrimination training).

+3) **Children's neural and behavioral responses to parental stimuli.** Offspring have shown to display behavioral and neural preferences towards parents and parental-related stimuli across altricial species.
+Understanding the neural mechanisms of these preferences could elucidate future parent-based interventions.

-3) **The role of the gut microbiome on neuro-affectitve development.** The gut microbiome, a robust body of bacteria residing in the gastrointestinal tract, brings to light innovative ways to intervene in children's neuro-affectitve development through human nutrition, for example, using prebiotics, probiotics, and antibiotics.
+4) **The role of the gut microbiome on neuro-affectitve development.** The gut microbiome, a robust body of bacteria residing in the gastrointestinal tract, brings to light innovative ways to intervene in children's neuro-affectitve development through human nutrition, for example, using prebiotics, probiotics, and antibiotics.

 To explore these questions I use a variety of methodologies and approaches including behavioral assesments, MRI and fMRI, EDA, RSA, parent-reported questionnaires, microbial gene sequences, machine learning, and other advanced statistical techniques.